 How to get there

-On foot/By bike – The site which is accessed from the popular National Cycle Route 23 on the Shide to Merstone section.
-There are no cycle racks but the site is very small, or you can attach your bike to the cycle track signs outside.
+On foot and by bike – The site is accessed from the popular National Cycle Route 23 on the Shide to Merstone section.
+There are two cycle racks within the site.

 By bus – Blackwater Hollow Bus Stops (Route3) + 5 min walk.
 (Bus Timetables)

-By Car – There is an uneven road off Blackwater Hollow (follow the signs to Naturezones) the approx. postcode for your sat nav is PO30 3BP.
+By car – Birchmore Lane is off Blackwater Hollow (follow the signs to Naturezones) the approx. postcode for your sat nav is PO30 3BP.
+There is parking for a couple of cars outside the site, but please park carefully and do not block the road for tractors.
+Your car will come out worse!
 Or park in Blackwater Hollow and walk.

 what3words for site ///inclines.proposals.curious